 New clients are also welcome to join throughout the term if there is space, and you are more than welcome to attend a trial visit to see if the group is the right fit for you.

-- We cannot guarantee a place until your fees have been paid.
+- We cannot guarantee a place until you are accepted into the program.

 How Do Find Our More?